Academic Policy 1405.11

 faculty member at the rank of associate professor or above receiving a satisfactory

-the chairperson’s/head’s final recommendation to the dean shall also be provided to
+final recommended evaluations to the dean shall also be provided to the faculty member,

 - Except for non-reappointment, dismissal, tenure, or promotion decisions, a faculty